St Martins Comprehensive (1998-2005), University of Glamorgan (2005-2009) and University of Hertfordshire (2009-2013).

 Intertek Melbourn / SCI Agrisciences

-See what metals and how much are in samples by giving them energy and seeing the coloured light they produce!
+Favourite thing to do in my job See what metals and how much are in samples by giving them energy and seeing the coloured light they produce!

 Previously I worked for a number of different laboratories.
 This included a lab where I tested hair samples for drugs and a university where I tested for metals in lots of different things such as plants, river sediment, skin and others samples.
 As well as this I helped test pee samples for drugs for the 2012 Olympics and 2014 Commonwealth games to make sure the athletes weren’t cheating.